typhdotcom/diaspora/README.md

 * `gravitational_neutrality`: Annihilated pairs (zero combined form) have zero interaction with other cycles.
 * `reduced_mass_formula`: Two-body reduced mass μ = 1/(n₁ + n₂) for cycles of length n₁, n₂.
 * `max_shared_edges`: A cycle can share at most n edges total with another cycle.
+* `max_binding_unequal`: For n₁ ≤ n₂, maximum binding energy is 2/n₂ (twice the lighter mass).
+* `unequal_no_schwarzschild`: Unequal cycles cannot reach Schwarzschild; binding < rest mass when n₁ ≠ n₂.
+* `binding_efficiency_formula`: Efficiency = 2n₁/(n₁+n₂); equal masses achieve 100%.
+* `equal_optimal_for_schwarzschild`: Schwarzschild (binding = rest mass) ⟺ equal masses.

 Interpretation: Cycles sharing edges in opposite directions cancel strain.
 Force is proportional to the product of masses.
 Same-direction repels; opposite-direction attracts.
 Bound pairs sit in potential wells; escape requires the binding energy.
 Orientation acts like electric charge: matter and antimatter are the same cycle traversed in opposite directions.
 Complete overlap annihilates to zero energy and zero charge; the resulting "vacuum bubble" exerts no gravitational influence.
-The Schwarzschild condition (binding = rest mass) occurs exactly at complete overlap.
+The Schwarzschild condition (binding = rest mass) occurs exactly at complete overlap, and only for equal-mass pairs.
+Unequal masses leave residual mass equal to the difference; the heavier particle's excess cannot be canceled.

 ### Simulation (`Sim.lean`)